Conwy

-Conwy (/ˈkɒnwi/, /cy/), previously known in English as Conway, is a walled market town, community and the administrative centre of Conwy County Borough in North Wales.
+Conwy (/ˈkɒnwi/, /cy/), previously known in English as Conway, is a walled market town, a community and the administrative centre of Conwy County Borough in North Wales.
 The walled town and castle stand on the west bank of the River Conwy, facing Deganwy on the east bank.
-The town formerly lay in Gwynedd and prior to that in Caernarfonshire.
+The town formerly lay in Gwynedd, and before that in Caernarfonshire.
 The community, which also includes Deganwy and Llandudno Junction, had a population of 14,753 at the 2011 census.

 Postal addresses do not follow the community boundaries.
 On the east bank of the river, Deganwy forms part of the Conwy post town, but Llandudno Junction is a separate post town.
 The ward on the west bank of the river had a population of 4,065 at the 2011 census.

-The resident population of the wider Conwy County Borough was estimated to be 116,200 in an ONS-estimate.
+The resident population of the wider Conwy County Borough was estimated by the Office for National Statistics to be 116,200.

 The name 'Conwy' derives from the old Welsh words cyn (chief) and gwy (water), the river being originally called the 'Cynwy'.